 - Serve pumpkin-spice flavored coffee and tea.

-- Include some of these harvest party games.
+- Play a few harvest party games.

 - If there is snow on the ground, play some winter outdoor games or combine your bonfire with some sledding fun.